davidchesnut/sp-general-docs/docs/how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md

 - Get the app web URI from the query string and construct the  `<siteUri>/_api/social.following` endpoint URI.

-- Build and send a  **POST** request to the `isfollowed` endpoint to find out whether the current user is already following a specified site.
+- Build and send a **POST**request to the `isfollowed` endpoint to find out whether the current user is already following a specified site.

-- Build and send a  **POST** request to the `follow` endpoint to start following the site.
+- Build and send a **POST**request to the `follow` endpoint to start following the site.

-- Build and send a  **POST** request to the `stopfollowing` endpoint to stop following the site.
+- Build and send a **POST**request to the `stopfollowing` endpoint to stop following the site.

 - Read the JSON response returned by the  `isfollowed` request and the `follow` request.
 (The `stopfollowing` request doesn't return anything in the response.)
 See [Example JSON responses](how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md#bk_exampleResponses).

-Before you run the code, change the placeholder value for the  **siteUrl** variable to match the site that you want to follow.
-Use the format **http://server/siteCollection/site** for a site in a site collection.
+Before you run the code, change the placeholder value for the **siteUrl**variable to match the site that you want to follow.
+Use the format**http://server/siteCollection/site**for a site in a site collection.
 You can follow a site from any page or library in that site.
-If the site uses a template that doesn't support following (like the My Site host or a personal site), you'll get an **UnsupportedSite** error (error code 10).
+If the site uses a template that doesn't support following (like the My Site host or a personal site), you'll get an**UnsupportedSite**error (error code 10).